AnandakrishnanV/Profitmaker/README.md

 # Profitmaker

-Python tool to analyze and find arbitrages and profit opportunities across the various player driver markets in popular MMO game
+Python tool to analyze and find arbitrages and profit opportunities across the various player driver markets in popular MMO game (Sample code only)

-Includes discord bot for ease of access
+- Includes discord bot for ease of access
-(Sample code only)